Th3ThirdMan/music-quiz/README.md

   # Future Features

-  * Build out the Contact Page to a more in-depth query based form, with a textarea and submit button, prompting visitors to the site to be more expansive in their thoughts and have the ability to put questions to the business or site owner.
+  * Add a question counter to denote to the user how far along in the quiz they are.

-  * Add in an Upcoming Walks feature that will turn previous visitors into return visitors.
+  * Include a feature that highlights correct or incorrect answers.

-  * Employing a Map feature which indicates where all the walking locations are.
+  * Exclude the use of radio buttons for alternatives that allow a user to click just the answer box.

   <br><br>